Intimacy Is Not For the Faint of Heart: Genuine Connection Requires Courage

 Let me tell you something: real friends are rarer than unicorns.
 Most people you call “friends” are just acquaintances you hang out with when it’s convenient.

-It’s about calling each other out on your bull, but also being there to pick up the pieces when everything falls apart.
+It’s about calling each other out on your bull and being there to pick up the pieces when everything falls apart.

 Want to build unbreakable friendships?
 Start by being the friend you wish you had.
-Be reliable.
-Be honest.
-Be the person who adds value to others’ lives, not just takes from it.
+Be reliable, be honest, and be the person who adds value to others’ lives rather than just taking from them.

 Here’s the bottom line: Whether it’s romantic partners, family, or friends, building deep connections isn’t for the faint of heart.
 It takes courage, it takes work, and it takes a willingness to get uncomfortable.